Juneau Access Improvements

 In addition to this webpage update, postcard mailers and email notifications are being sent to those individuals who requested to be put on the JAI project mailing list, and individual letters/memorandums are being sent to regulatory agencies to advise them of the availability of this updated project information.

 On September 14, 2011 the Alaska Department of Transportation and Public Facilities (DOT&PF) announced that it will begin the process with the Federal Highway Administration (FHWA) to complete a supplemental Environmental Impact Statement (SEIS) for the Juneau Access Improvements project.
 The SEIS will fully evaluate a stand-alone alternative that improves service in Lynn Canal using existing AMHS assets (see Press Release).
 The supplemental EIS will also update the Final EIS reasonable alternatives and will address changes in applicable laws, regulations, and approvals.
-DOT&PF anticipates the SEIS process will take approximately three and a half years, with a Draft SEIS released in late 2014, and a Final SEIS / Record of Decision (ROD) in early 2015.
+DOT&PF anticipates the SEIS process will take approximately three and a half years.
+A Final SEIS / Record of Decision (ROD) is anticipated to be released in 2015.
 DOT&PF has contracted with the firm HDR Alaska, Inc. to prepare the SEIS and many of the required supporting documents.

 The first step in development of the SEIS was a focused scoping effort to present the new alternative descriptions and seek comments on the studies, analyses, and updates that will be required.
 A newsletter describing the process was distributed to all postal addresses in the project area as well as inserted into local newspapers.
 Affected agencies, including past federal Cooperating Agencies and state permitting agencies, were consulted during the scoping period.